xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 permalink: /previous_news/
 ---

+[10/2025] Invited to give a talk at the "AI for everyone" event organized by the UK Huazhong University of Science and Technology Alumni Association.

+[09/2025] Our paper "Brain tumor segmentation using multimodal MRI" has been accepted by the DIFA 2025 workshop (BMVC2025).
+This paper is resulted from my MSc student Qinqing Li's final project.

 [05/2025] Invited to give a talk at Exeter CS Seminar.

 [05/2025] I organized the Exeter Computer Vision Workshop: PhD Research Talks.